kovidgoyal/calibre/setup/installer/windows/notes2.rst

 This is needed for automation of the build process, and the ease of use of the unix shell (zsh).
 Install it by running: https://www.cygwin.com/setup-x86_64.exe

-In cygwin, install vim, dos2unix, rsync, openssh, unzip, wget, make, zsh, bash-completion, curl
+In cygwin, install vim, dos2unix, rsync, openssh, unzip, wget, make, zsh, bash-completion, curl, patch

 Run::
     mkdir -p ~/sw/bin ~/sw/sources ~/sw/build ~/sw/lib ~/sw/private